-The private sector, previously strongly rationed in the credit market, used the growth of asset prices as collateral for absorbing more debt.
-As lending from banks and other financial institutions, in particular for property purchases, increased, the volume of bank loans as a percentage of GDP rose markedly in the Nordic countries (Figure 3).
+The private sector, previously strongly rationed in the credit market, made use of the growth in asset prices as collateral for absorbing more debt.
+As banks and other financial institutions increased their lending, in particular for property purchases, the volume of bank loans as a percentage of GDP rose markedly in the Nordic countries (Figure 3).

 In this process, the rate of inflation and inflation expectations increased further.
-Real after-tax interest rates (calculated as adjusted for inflation expectations) were negative or close to zero for companies and households, which bolstered their demand for loans (Figure 4).
+Real after-tax interest rates (adjusted for inflation expectations) were negative or close to zero for companies and households, which bolstered their demand for loans (Figure 4).
 The financial system experienced a period of extreme expansion.
-The result of the new incentive structure was a build-up, as later became apparent, of a gigantic over-indebtedness and a corresponding over-lending within the financial system in the Finnish, Norwegian and Swedish economies.
+The result of the new incentive structure was a build-up, as became apparent later, of massive over-indebtedness and corresponding over-lending within the financial system in the Finnish, Norwegian and Swedish economies.